plone/documentation/about/contributing/readme-example.rst

     It can do cool things, and will make the task of keeping your site fancy a lot easier.

     The main audience for this are people who run a chocolate factory.
-    But it also is useful for organisations planning on world domination.
+    But it also is useful for organizations planning on world domination.

     Features